ArnaoutLab/sentropy/README.md

 ## Parallelization using the ray package

 For very large datasets, the computation of the similarity matrix can be completed in a fraction of the time by parallelizing over many cores or even over a Kubernetes cluster.
-Support for parallelizing this computation using the [`ray` package](https://pypi.org/project/ray/) is built into `greylock`.
+Support for parallelizing this computation using the [`ray` package](https://pypi.org/project/ray/) is built into `sentropy`.
 However, this is an optional dependency, as it is not required for small datasets, and the installation of `ray` into your environment may entail some conflicting dependency issues.
 Thus, before trying to use `ray`, be sure to install the extra:

 ```
-pip install 'greylock[ray]'
+pip install 'sentropy[ray]'
 ```

 To actually use Ray, replace the use of `SimilarityFromFunction` and `SimilarityFromSymmetricFunction` with `SimilarityFromRayFunction` and `SimilarityFromSymmetricRayFunction` respectively.